 An estimated 80% of children in Chatham County currently qualify for insurance through the public health insurance programs, PeachCare for Kids and Medicaid.
 Many parents, however, are not aware that their children are eligible or they don’t know where to get help to enroll their child.

-The Campaign was awarded a 2-year, $580,000 federal grant to continue offering free enrollment assistors to all parents/legal guardians through May 2018.
+In May 2016, the Campaign was awarded a 2-year, $580,000 federal grant to continue offering free enrollment assistors to all parents/legal guardians through May 2018.
 Safety Net encourages everyone in Chatham County to make sure all eligible children and teens get and maintain comprehensive health insurance!
 Please click here to find an enrollment assistor.

 Testimonial from a parent on our services:

 I just wanted to let you both know how much I appreciate your assistance in working out my application for insurance and SNAP benefits.